-- 5. You can select one or more transactions in this section.
-To mark more than one transaction, hold down the CTRL key on your keyboard and mark the specific transactions.
-You can also mark all by holding down the CTRL key and pressing the letter A. - 6.
-Select Map from the menu bar, or right-click and then select Map To Job Cost Code.
-You can also double-click on a transaction to map the transaction. - 7.
-As transactions are mapped, they are moved from the Unmapped Service Transactions section to the Mapped Service Transactions.
+- 7. As transactions are mapped, they are moved from the Unmapped Service Transactions section to the Mapped Service Transactions.
 To unmap a transaction, in the Mapped Service Transactions section you can right-click on a mapped transaction and select to unmap or select the transaction and then select Unmap from the toolbar or you can double-click the mapped transaction. - 8.
 In the Mapped Service Transactions section, mark Show All Cost Categories to display all of the mapped transactions for all the Cost Categories, not just the mapped transactions for the selected Cost Category. - 9.
 You do not have to map all of the transactions to the same cost code number.
 You can select a different cost code number and then continue mapping any remaining transactions. - 10.
 While still in the Transaction Mapping window, you can select a different Cost Category to set up the mapping for that category in the same method as described above. - 11.
 When you are done mapping individual transactions, close the Transaction Mapping window to return to the Transfer Service Costs to Job window. - a.
 Cost Categories that have all transactions mapped will display Mapped by Transaction instead of a specific cost code. - b.
 If a Cost Category has some of the transactions mapped, but not all will display an icon. - c.
 Any transactions that aren't mapped separately in the Transaction Mapping window will be mapped to the Cost Code displayed for the Cost Category on the Transfer Service Costs To Job window.
-(See Transferring or Billing Costs (page 111).) - 12.
-Continue with step 6 under Transferring or Billing Costs (page 111).
+(See Transferring or Billing Costs2526.) - 12.
+Continue with step 6 under Transferring or Billing Costs2728.